Methuselah Foundation: Founding

 Throughout its history, the Foundation has helped to reshape the perception of longevity research with the public and the scientific community.
 When it was launched, the field of longevity science was largely thought to be a playground for eccentrics.
-Today, anti-aging or longevity research exists in the scientific mainstream and represents a $7 trillion dollar marketplace.
+Today, anti-aging or longevity research exists in the scientific mainstream and represents a $7 trillion marketplace.

 All of the Foundation's grants, investments, prizes and policy decisions follow seven strategies: